juhasev/sample-ninja-help/projects.md

 ### Projects table

-Some columns are sortable and you click on the table headers to change the sort order.
+Some columns are sortable simply click on the table headers to change the sort order.

 #### PROJECT NAME
 This is internal project name.
 This name is never disclosed to the panelists